mmbman/Katagiri/1979-06-14-Fukanzazengi-Talk-6.md

 **Same person:** The force that things at rest tend to stay at rest, and things that are moving tend to...

-**Katagiri:** No, if you say force, that force has a certain kind of power, to penetrate into another.
+**Katagiri:** No, if you say force, that force has a certain kind of power to penetrate into another.

-**Same person:** No, that’s not [at all what] I mean. *[Unintelligible.]* So things that, like what you’re talking about prāpti and aprāpti, things that at rest tend to stay at rest unless something...
+**Same person:** No, that’s not [at all what] I mean. *[Unintelligible.]* So things that, like what you’re talking about prāpti and aprāpti, things that [are] at rest tend to stay at rest unless something...

 **Katagiri:** No.

-**Another person:** Roshi?
-What simplified it for me was when you explained in the book that aprāpti was more a force that kept away the negatives, and prāpti was the force that brought towards you positives.
+**Another person:** Roshi, what simplified it for me was when you explained in the book that aprāpti was [...] a force that kept away the negatives, and prāpti was the force that brought towards you positives.
 Is that correct understanding?

 **Katagiri:** Towards you or towards your object.

-#### 1:31:53
+[That is separate].

 **Question:** So are these functions that function in people that are actively engaged in practicing the Buddha’s way?
 Or for anyone?